Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 * **Home page** – contains a short introduction and a list of **services** provided by the garage.
 The list style icons are replaced by a wrench icon to match the company's profile.
 This page also contains a callout to users who are interested in buying car parts and a link to the owner's Ebay page.

 * **Cars&Bikes page**- Contains a short description of cars and motorbikes currently for sale and a **photo gallery** below each description.
-On hovering over the thumbnail images with the mouse they enlarge by 25%.
 Each image opens in a separate browser tab when a user clicks on them.

 * **Contact page**-informs the user about the **address** of the business and **opening times**; features an interactive map from **Google maps**.
 The page also features a **contact form** that is  going to enable users in the future to send a message to the business directly when they click on the Send button.
 The button changes colour and the cursor changes to a pointer on mouse hover.